Loyola University Chicago

 HSM 345 Healthcare Data Analytics (3 Credit Hours)

-This course explores the use of clinical and operational data to improve outcomes and achieve greater efficiencies in healthcare systems.
 The role of data analytics in supporting informed decision-making is emphasized.
 Topics include data manipulation, analysis, and visualization.
 Practical business intelligence tools, such as Microsoft Excel® or Tableau®, are used.

 Outcomes